-Prerequisites, General and organic chemistry, or permission of the instructor.
+Prerequisites: CHEM 209, or permission of the instructor.

 (First semester-2003, 2005/3 credits)

 Chemical aspects of atmospheric and hydrologic systems with a focus on air and water quality, sources of pollution, basic chemical analysis, corrective processes, and hazardous materials management.
 Discussions may include resource management and environmental policy.